 Science and Technology Communication

 Back in my academic days I ended up in a very interesting role as a science communicator.
 I was even lovingly called the Galaxy Love Dr after my biggest foray into public speaking with my 3 minute explanation of my PhD thesis.
-The journey I went on from there to giving talks all over Canberra and out at Star Fest on different aspects of Astronomy really showed how much EVERYONE wants to learn these cool things but how often it's not talked about in a language a non-expert can understand.
+I then went on a journey of giving talks all over Canberra and out at Star Fest (Coonabarabran).
+Most of my talks revolved around Astronomy and I loved bringing the cool science to those who aren't directly in the field!

-I continue to work with my colleagues to best express what we are building, and how it works, and the metrics we use in a straight forward manner so that anyone could understand what we've done, without the need for being technical.
+I continue to work with my colleagues to best express what we are building, how it works, and the metrics we use in a straight forward manner so that anyone could understand what we've done.
 But I'd love to bring these types of explanations to the public, to ensure we don't end up in a SkyNet or VIKI situation in the future.
+(Which is becoming more and more likely with the increased use of LLMs being done with abandon.)

 [Photo credit: Stuart Hay]